Mohamed-Badry/islp-exercises/README.md

 ### Read the Book

-You can explore the full Jupyter Book here: [ISLP Solutions](https://mohamed-badry.github.io/islp-solutions/)
+If you're reading this from github, you can explore the full Jupyter Book here: [ISLP Solutions](https://mohamed-badry.github.io/islp-solutions/)

 ### Notes:
 - Questions that involve sketching are done using matplotlib's `xkcd` theme.